AymanNabih/flycode/README.md

 ## 3. Configuring fruit fly-based codes available on the literature

-Here I'll show how to configure the environment to run and test at least (5) implementations written in Python, Julia and other languages for comparison purposes
+Here I'll show how to configure the environment to run and test at least (5) implementations written in Python, Julia and other languages for comparison purposes.

 **3.1 Fly-LSH**